Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/data-objects.md

 Generates customizable presentation layer data objects that are used as data models for SPA Views Models.
 The generated data objects are TypeScript classes based on [XomegaJS Framework](https://github.com/Xomega-Net/XomegaJS) - a TypeScript counterpart of our C# based Xomega Framework for client-side development.

-You can add your customizations to a subclass of a generated data object, and implement any reusable presentation logic there, such as custom validations, propagations and updates based on property change events, custom invocation and handling of service operations including serialization to/from data contracts, etc.
+You can add your customizations to a subclass of a generated data object, and implement any reusable presentation logic there, such as custom validations, propagations, and updates based on property change events, custom invocation, and handling of service operations including serialization to/from data contracts, etc.

 ## Generator inputs

-The generator uses data object definitions in the Xomega model in order to generate the corresponding TypeScript classes.
-Those definition consist of a data object declaration in the model, and a number of usage references in each model structure associated with the data object.
+The generator uses data object definitions in the Xomega model to generate the corresponding TypeScript classes.
+Those definitions consist of a data object declaration in the model, and a number of references in each model structure associated with the data object.

 ### Data Objects

-In the declaration element you give data object a unique class name, and optionally specify if this is a `list` object, and whether you need to `customize` it as illustrated below.
+In the declaration element you give the data object a unique class name, and optionally specify if this is a `list` object and whether you need to `customize` it as illustrated below.

 ```xml
 <xfk:data-object xmlns:xfk="http://www.xomega.net/framework"